jdhenke/celestrium/doc/paper.md

 This allows a user to dynamically adjust the connectedness of the graph so it is understandable to them.
 Lastly, "Node Search" is an autocompleted text input box which allows a user to add any node they wish to Celestrium.

-There are more plugins not included in this example and are described in the next section.
+There are more plugins not included in this example but they are described in the next section.

 With a basic understanding of the types of interfaces Celestrium allows to be built, we now describe how Celestrium itself is implemented.